A class of singular control problems with tipping points

-We conclude by verification (see Lemma 3.1 of \cite{SGL}) that $W^m \geq V^m$.
-Existence of the process $L^m$ solution of \eqref{eq:def_Lm} is well-known and follows for example as a special case of Lemma \ref{step1} below.
-We verify that $W^m$ coincides with the payoff associated to $L^m$ by applying It\^o formula (see e.g. the discussion before Theorem 4.3 in \cite{SGL}) which concludes the proof that $V^m=W^m$.
+so that $W^m$ is $\mathcal C^2$ on $[m,\infty)$, with $W^m_{xx}(\eta(m))=0$.
+The properties of the solutions to the ode ${\cal L} h - rh =0$ when Assumption \ref{ass:A2} is satisfied, as derived in \cite[Lemma 4.2]{SGL}, imply that $W^m$ is increasing and concave on $[m,\eta(m)]$.
+As in \cite[Lemma 3.1]{SGL}, a standard verification argument then yields $W^m \geq V^m$.
+Finally, the existence of the process $L^m$ solution of \eqref{eq:def_Lm} is well-known and follows for example as a special case of Lemma \ref{step1} below, and that $W^m$ coincides with the payoff associated to $L^m$ follows from applying It\^o's formula (see the discussion before \cite[Theorem 4.3]{SGL}).
+This concludes the proof that $V^m=W^m$.
+The claim follows.

-The next three steps prove the existence and uniqueness of $\eta(m)$ and the regularity properties of the map $\eta$.